Ubisoft takes Watch Dogs Legion to London, where you can recruit anyone to Dedsec

 The game takes place after Brexit, and after artificial intelligence has wiped out a lot of jobs in the United Kingdom, kind of like the story in Detroit: Become Human.
 Even white collar jobs are disappearing.
 People also disappear, as those who are brought in for interrogations are never heard from again.

 The city has been rocked by riots, bombings, and retaliation against the populace.
-Surveillance is higher than most other cities in the world, but the government has been weakened and organized crime has stepped in to control much of the city.
+Surveillance is higher than other cities in the world.
+The government is weak, and organized crime has stepped in to control much of the city.
 Extremists and opportunists run the show, and these are your enemies.

 Your job, as part of the hacking group Dedsec, is to take the city back.
 You have to recruit your own army of hackers and revolutionaries.
 Plenty of people are unhappy because the various authorities are keeping people in cages and mistreating the rising masses of homeless.
 Lethal drones and robots patrol the city.